Ventus218/SAP-assignment-02/README.md

     1. The system administrator interface shows user usernames that are on a ride alongside the bike their riding

 - Monitor bike positons
-    1. The system administrator interface shows a graphical representation of the bike positions on a 2D space
+    1. The system administrator interface shows a graphical representation of the bike locations on a 2D space

 ### Business requirements
 - The credit of the user must be decreased by 1 unit every second